South of Memphis is a small sole proprietorship business located in Springfield, Arkansas and owned by Tammie (Tam) McClure.

 Fast forward to 2016, her son left home after Christmas break to move into his own apartment and continue his college education about 50 miles away.
 This left her husband and herself with a bit of empty nest syndrome and an entire empty room in the house.

-She didn't want to give up entirely on a business idea of making t-shirt designs and other products like laptop skins or cases or home decor items, so the idea just kept simmering in the back of her mind.
+She didn't want to give up entirely on a business idea of making t-shirt designs and other products, so the idea just kept simmering in the back of her mind.

 Meanwhile at her "day job" where she is a marketing director for a small company in Little Rock, Arkansas she was tasked with researching a way to get their website, which was on legacy hardware and software, to be mobile friendly.
 This was how she learned about Shopify.
 The more she learned about the shopping cart platform and the various apps that could be added on for little and sometimes no cost, the more she liked it.

-Then she found that DTG wasn't nearly as costly as it had been several years ago, and she could purchase design licenses for actual popular and trendy products, thus not having to do all of the design work herself which takes a lot of time.
-Plus these were licenses for products that people already wanted.
-If they purchase her designs too that was great but at least this way she could have a better chance at making sales by selling something people were already buying.
+Then she found that DTG wasn't nearly as costly as it had been several years ago, and she could purchase design licenses, thus not having to do all of the design work herself which takes a lot of time.

 So by shopping at South of Memphis, you help another American family live a small portion of the dwindling American dream and maybe along the way through growth of the business they'll be able to help others achieve a small part of their dreams too.